 1. Talk with us, go to counseling and sign an application package (1st Base)

 Your New Mexico Reverse Mortgage expert reviews your circumstances in great detail to help you decide (based on your lifestyle, your needs and your retirement goals) which program suits you best.
 We will expand your knowledge base and provide you with numbers, charts and details reference materials specifically prepared for you.
 Then armed with a solid understanding of the program and accurate numbers, you are ready for the HUD required counseling session!

 The U.S. Department of Housing and Urban Development (HUD) requires that all applicants receive third-party counseling to explain the available options and details of a Reverse Mortgage.
 We provide you a current list of counselors available for you to choose from.
-Typically you pay a fee (regulated by HUD and no greater than $125) to a non-profit organization.
+Typically you pay a fee (regulated by HUD) to a non-profit organization.
 The counseling session typically takes over an hour, but at the end you will be issued a Certificate.
 This important Certificate needs to be faxed to New Mexico Reverse Mortgage at (505) 897-0600.
 A list of counselors and more information can be found here.

 New Mexico Reverse Mortgage will complete an application package with you; it only takes about 10 minutes.
-We will then schedule an appointment to get your signatures on “a few” papers.
+We then schedule an appointment to get your signatures on the completed package.
 At that time, we also would like copies of your:

 - Signed Counseling Certification